-One-Way Tickets, Round Trip Plus Tickets and Weekend Passes are good for 90 days from purchase.
+- Metra One-Way and Round Trip Plus Tickets are good for 90 days from purchase

-10-Ride Tickets are good for a year from purchase.
+- Metra Ten-Ride Tickets are good for a year from purchase

-Monthly Passes are good from the 1st day of the calendar month and until noon on the 1st business day of the following calendar month.
+- Metra Monthly Tickets are good from the first day of the calendar month until noon of the first business day of the following calendar month

 Can I use the app to buy Metra mobile tickets without creating a Ventra account?